pixelgalaxies/crescendo/README.md

 ### Crescendo is a mobile-first grid framework built with the Flexible Box Layout Module or as you might know it, Flexbox.

 ### Support
 Crescendo was built in Google Chrome.
 However, it will work in all modern browsers (Opera, Moilla Firefox, Microsoft Edge, Safari).

+### Install:
 To use Crescendo, just paste these snippets into your head tags:
 ```
 <link type="text/css" rel="stylesheet" href="https://rawcdn.githack.com/pixelgalaxies/crescendo/master/crescendo.css">
 <link type="text/css" rel="stylesheet" href="https://rawcdn.githack.com/pixelgalaxies/crescendo/master/crescendo.js">
 ```
+Or you can download it **here**.

+#### Changes in 2.1
+>(finally)Added a minified CSS file
+>Added the nav-fixed class
+>Added the nav-container-fw class
+>Added the grid-container class
+>Added a favicon
+>Added documentation link
+>Removed default font-size on btn class
+>Changed width on grid-fw from 1000px to 960px
+>Cleaned up CSS

 ### Resets and Presets:
 Key Points: